 Flat nylon has sharper edges on the leash, which can be uncomfortable to let slide through your palms, and gets heavy when wet.
 My flat nylon long leash (purchased at Petsmart) has adjustable loops, meaning I can change how long I want it depending on when and where I am.
 I especially like it for my older dog's sniffari walks, which you can see in this video:

 Some long leashes are called check cords, which don't include a handle loop at the end.
 Check cords are meant to be dragged behind a dog, such as during scent tracking or other work.
-Without a handle loop, it is less likely to get caught on brambles, sticks, rocks, or other terrain that would hinder the dog's work.
+Without a handle loop, it is less likely to get caught on brambles, sticks, rocks, or other terrains that would hinder the dog's work.

 Another bonus use of a check cord is using it to teach a dog to fetch!
 If they aren't super reliable about bringing back the fetch toy quite yet, attaching the long leash to the toy means you just need to reel it in if your dog loses interest.
 This works really well with training fetch or retrieves in the water, as you can see one of our Preventive Vet team members doing with their Portuguese Water Dog using a KONG Float Toy in the photo below: